-(a) Operating lease

-- (i) Services within and between designated areas is not subject to GST. - (ii) Services from the DA to the principal customs area (PCA) is treated as importation of goods into the PCA and subject to GST.
-However, the lease payments are not subject to GST. - (iii) Services from the PCA to the DA is treated as goods exported from the PCA to the DA which is zero rated and the leasing services performed in the DA is a taxable supply.
+- (a) Operating lease - (i) Services within and between Designated Areas is not subject to GST. - (ii) Services from the DA to the Principal Customs Area (PCA) is treated as importation of goods into the PCA and subject to GST.
+However, the lease payments are not subject to GST. - (iii) The value of importation of goods is determined by the rule of valuation as prescribed under the Customs Regulations (Rules of where P = leasing payment per year; n = number of years; and x% = prevailing interest rate.